For Intro-to-Anthropology 2018 there were two readings:

 Natural Selection as Mechanism of Evolution

 Again it is important to understand that the idea of evolution was introduced well before Darwin.
-The idea of natural selection or “descent with modification” (Lavenda & Schultz 38) as a mechanism of evolution was developed independently by Charles Darwin (1809-1882) & Alfred Russel Wallace (1823-1913).
+The idea of natural selection or “descent with modification” (Lavenda and Schultz, 38) as a mechanism of evolution was developed independently by Charles Darwin (1809-1882) and Alfred Russel Wallace (1823-1913).
 Both observed that species varied over time & space, and they concluded that similar but distinct species descended from a shared ancestral species.
+[For an interesting 2021 look at the Darwin-Wallace exchange as it relates to contemporary issues, see The Good, The Bad, and the Scientists Who Don’t Know the Difference by Jonathan Marks.]

-One of the most important ingredients for natural selection to occur is not essentialism but variation, which is a “ground condition of life” (Lavenda & Schultz:39).
+One of the most important ingredients for natural selection to occur is not essentialism but variation, which is a “ground condition of life” (Lavenda and Schultz, 39).
 Here, I would like to introduce another word for variation: diversity.
 Diversity is in fact a fundamental element that makes natural selection and evolution possible.
 In fact, we might see life itself as a proliferation of difference, diversity, and variation.

 Crucially of course for natural selection to occur we also need heredity, competition for resources, and differential reproduction (40).